Compare Online Doctors Australia

 Australian general practitioners (FRACGP-qualified) train for many years specifically in primary-care medicine.
 NewDoc states it uses FRACGP-qualified general practitioners only.
 Some other services do not publicly itemise their practitioner training mix; if this matters to you, check each provider's own site for current information.

-Do you need a Mental Health Treatment Plan?
+Do you need a mental health care plan?

-A Mental Health Treatment Plan (MHTP) is the gateway to up to 10 Medicare-subsidised psychology sessions per calendar year.
-NewDoc and Hola Health both bulk-bill MHTPs (Hola Health bulk-bills MHTPs at any time, with no timing restrictions).
-InstantScripts lists treatment plans on a per-product basis.
+A mental health care plan is the gateway to up to 10 Medicare-subsidised psychology sessions per calendar year.
+NewDoc and Hola Health both bulk-bill mental health care plans (Hola Health bulk-bills them at any time, with no timing restrictions).
+InstantScripts lists mental health care plans on a per-product basis.
 Mental health telehealth consultations are also exempt from the standard 12-month face-to-face Medicare requirement, so eligibility is broader than for many other consult types.

 Provider profiles

 Each provider has a different model and different strengths.
-The cards below summarise what stands out about each — verified against the provider's public information as at 9 May 2026.
+The cards below summarise what stands out about each, verified against the provider's public information as at 6 June 2026.

 NewDocBulk-billed

-• Bulk-billed via Medicare for eligible cardholders — $0 out-of-pocket for the consultation, eScript, mental health treatment plan, and any same-visit specialist or pathology referral.
+• Bulk-billed via Medicare for eligible cardholders: $0 out-of-pocket for the consultation, eScript, mental health care plan, and any same-visit specialist or pathology referral.

 • Generally available 8 am to 11 pm most days; specific availability varies day to day.